YumYummity/Guilded-Bot-Template/SETUP.md

     - This should be at least 3.7.*
 4. Install the required libraries. `pip install -r requirements.txt`
 5. Run `main.py`

+### Optional
+You can read [Command Examples](https://github.com/YumYummity/Guilded-Bot-Template/blob/main/EXAMPLES/COMMANDS/COMMANDS.md) to see some pre-built commands.
+These also come with a related guide.

 ### Debug Mode
 You can change the variable `debug_mode` in `main.py` to turn on `guilded.py` debug.